Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 About Strahd and vampires, the Barovians believe the following:

-- [[5.
-Mechanics/Bestiary/Npc/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]] is a vampire, and he dwells in Castle Ravenloft.
+- [[4.
+World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]] is a vampire, and he dwells in Castle Ravenloft.
 No one is welcome at the castle.
 - The devil Strahd is a curse placed on the land because of a forgotten sin of the Barovians' ancestors.
 (This is untrue, but Barovians believe it nonetheless.)
 - A vampire must rest in its coffin during the day.
 At night, it can summon wolves and vermin to do its bidding.
 A vampire can transform into a bat, a wolf, or a cloud of mist.
 In its humanoid form, it can dominate you with its powerful gaze.
 - A vampire can't enter a residence without an invitation from one of the occupants.